 Things like this can also affect your search results when setting maximum widths and depths.
 In most cases, being off by a foot or so in either direction can often be successfully appealed, especially if it isn’t the entire side that’s past the limit, but rather just a portion of it.

 Another search function on large stock plan sites is to narrow your options by architectural style.
 In theory, this should not present a problem, but it does, because so many homes are misidentified.
 Narrowing your search to Craftsman style homes on the largest site brings up just under 4,000 homes!
 But more importantly, only a modest percentage are true Craftsman designs.
 In most cases, they are generic homes that appear elsewhere in the site, but a tiny wood detail at a gable end has been added.

 It’s kind of a Catch-22 on these sites – if you don’t narrow your search you’ll grow old and feeble before seeing all the homes they offer; but the narrowing process eliminates homes that might have been perfect with a small modification.

 One more thing on this subject: Folks looking for the ideal plans rarely use their imagination when looking at floor plans.
 They narrow the search on large sites out of necessity, but they often pass on floor plans that don’t immediately suit their needs.
 I can’t count the number of times I’ve helped potential customers determine that a house they like in most ways could be made perfect with a few modifications.

 We tend to believe that what we see is all that’s possible.
 We do this with the exterior appearance all the time, not considering what the house would look like clad in something different.
 Adding or replacing shingle siding can have a huge impact on a home’s appearance.
-Well the same thing applies to interiors.
+The same ff brick, or any other exterior material.
+And the same thing applies to interiors as well.